Nik-Mouz/nikolas-mouzourides-website/blogs/HTTP Headers/blog.md

 - includeSubDomains (optional) -- applies the rule to subdomains
 - preload (optional) -- stated intent for being added to the [HSTS preload list](https://hstspreload.org/)

-I set the value of this header to `stricy-transport-security: max-age=31536000; includeSubdomains`, 31536000 seconds being 1 year.
+I set the value of this header to `strict-transport-security: max-age=31536000; includeSubdomains`, 31536000 seconds being 1 year.
 I did not include the preload parameter as all `.dev` domains are registered on the HSTS preload list by default.

 ## X Content Type Options